jvillacinda11/Miva-Merchant-ADPM-on-PROD-Page/README.md

 ![](./Assets/Customfield-Group-Add-Group-Button.png)

-This is the set up
+This is the set up.

 ![](./Assets/CustomField-Group-Set-up.png)